Self Guided Walks

 There are a number of interesting pieces of public art around Abingdon, many of them commissioned by the District Council using contributions from the developers of large house-building schemes.
 Tracking them all down makes for an interesting walk around the town.

-The map and leaflet guide is downloadable by going to this page of the Friends of Abingdon Civic Society website.
+The map and leaflet guide is downloadable by going to this page of the Friends of Abingdon website.

 Share by: